 We are moms, dads and community members personally invested in the success of our schools.
 We are a team of 160 people that are committed to taking great care of our kids, our community and each other.
 Thank you for entrusting your children to us.

 The Child Nutrition team serves approximately 20,000 plus meals and snacks per day at approximately 40 schools and preschool sites throughout the greater Cajon Valley area.
-We have 17 sites participating in CEP (Community Eligiblility Provision), Universal Feeding, for the 2018-2019 school year.
-We had a Summer Feeding program at 8 school and community sites for the summer of 2018.
+We have 16 sites participating in CEP (Community Eligiblility Provision), Universal Feeding, for the 2020-2021 school year.
+We had a Summer Feeding program at 16 school sites for the summer of 2020.

 Through the support of the community, we are lucky to have a state-of-the-art central kitchen and fully-operational kitchens at all of our middle schools.